This page describes various Cloud Storage tools that you can use to work with data stored in other cloud providers.

 the tool or library to use your Cloud Storage HMAC keys.
 For

 detailed instructions on migrating from Amazon S3 to Cloud Storage, see

 V4 signing process

 When using the V4 signing process to create signed requests for Cloud Storage resources, you can perform the signing with an RSA signature or sign using your Amazon S3 workflow and HMAC credentials.

 The gsutil tool lets you access Cloud Storage from the command line.
 It

 can also be used to access and work with other cloud storage services that use

 HMAC authentication, like Amazon S3.
 For example, after you add your

-Amazon S3 credentials to the .boto configuration file for gsutil, you can
+Amazon S3 credentials to the .boto configuration file for gsutil, you

-command lists the objects in the Amazon S3 bucket
+following command lists the objects in the Amazon S3 bucket

 gsutil ls s3://example-bucket